Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 By adopting a new system, Allengers sought to achieve greater control of its requirements management, change management, project management, FDA compliance documentation and workflow integration between teams.
 The company hoped this would result in significant time and cost savings, a collaborative digital environment and alignment with FDA documentation compliance guidelines, thus enhancing its competitiveness.

-DesignTech Systems Limited, a partner of product lifecycle management (PLM) specialist Siemens PLM Software, was introduced to Allengers.
-In the course of two days of demonstrations, DesignTech Systems Limited presented Teamcenter® software as a complete business process management solution for the medical devices industry.
+In the course of two days of demonstrations, Allengers was presented Teamcenter® software as a complete business process management solution for the medical devices industry.
 It showed Allengers the advantages of not only implementing Teamcenter as a solution for requirements management, project management and change management, but also in adopting it as a complete lifecycle management solution.

 Understanding customer requirements is vital.
 Since medical devices are complex and relate to health, information must be captured precisely.
 As per FDA requirements, all design procedures need to be documented, so managing documentation is an important challenge.
 It is especially important for managing the collaboration between teams, such as the mechanical, electrical and software teams.